 Places where nobody rides

 Part of the beauty of backcountry skiing / snowboarding is that you sometimes get away from the crowds.
 Sometimes it can be amazing to go the extra mile, and leave the inbound powder fields.
 This is where the best snow and most untracked places can be found.
 Tour planning can be complicated, and it is therefore wise to gain experience with knowledgeable guides.
-You can probably pick their brain so that you can one day plan your own tours.
+Our powder guiding tours, for example, are a great way to start your powder guiding adventures.
+You can even pick the guide’s brain so that you can one day plan your own tours.
 The backcountry is an amazing place.
 However, it is not for everyone.
 Respecting nature is the most important thing you can do.
 The best way to do so, is to head out with someone who knows about the dangers upon the mountain.
 Stay safe out there and let’s respect the snowy slopes all around the globe!